Boudoir Photography

 Petite Body Boudoir: Poses & Outfit Choices

-Boudoir photography for petite bodies: poses that elongate without distorting, wardrobe proportions that work on camera, and the small adjustments that make big image differences.
-For Boston and South Shore clients.
+Boudoir for petite bodies — poses that elongate without distorting, wardrobe proportions that work on camera, for Boston and South Shore clients.

 Chris McCarthy

 Every body type has its own relationship to the camera, and petite bodies are no exception.
 If you're petite — shorter, smaller-framed, or both — there are a handful of posing and wardrobe choices that make a real difference in how your boudoir session images turn out.
 This isn't an exhaustive guide to petite body boudoir.
-It's the practical set of considerations that come up consistently when photographing petite clients in the Boston area.
+It's the practical set of considerations Chris McCarthy at Photography Shark sees come up consistently when photographing petite clients out of the Rockland studio.

 What Changes for Petite Boudoir